-Comparable to the changing of the seasons, the progression of Alzheimer’s disease may be marked by way of a variety of key differentiators.
+Comparable to the changing of the seasons, the progression of Alzheimer’s stages due to the disease may be marked by way of a variety of key differentiators.
 And although each senior goes through the disease distinctly, there are a number of characteristics prevalent that generally present at each stage.
 Hearts at Home In-Home Care of Kansas City offers the symptoms below for family caregivers to be informed of, in an attempt to extend the best level of care for every different stage.

 Early (Mild) Stage: Older adults in the early stage of Alzheimer’s are still quite competent to function independently in a variety of areas, but difficulty with remembering, focus, and concentration start to become apparent.
 The senior may possibly: